Astronomy News for the Month of February 2025

 Mars

-Comes closest to Earth (59.7 million miles away) on the 12th.
-The Moon occults Mars on the 13th/14th (See Occultations below).
-Mars is at opposition on the 15th, rising as the Sun sets.
-Mars rises at 6:02 p.m. on the 1st and about 3:01 p.m. by month's end.
-Look for Mars to the east in the evening.
+Is stationary on the 24th.
+Mars rises at 3:01 p.m. on the 1st and about 12:59 p.m. by month's end.
+Look for Mars to the southeast in the evening.
 Follow Mars across the sky almost all night long.
-Mars moves from the constellation of Cancer into Gemini shining at magnitude -1.4.
+Mars is the constellation of Gemini shining at magnitude -0.7.

 Jupiter

-Sets at 5:22 a.m. on the 1st and about 3:12 a.m. by month's end.
+Is stationary on the 4th.
+Jupiter sets at 3:12 a.m. on the 1st and about 1:27 a.m. by month's end.
 Jupiter is easy to spot to the south in the evening sky.
 Follow Jupiter across the sky for the rest of the evening and into the early morning hours.
-Jupiter is in the constellation of Taurus shining at magnitude -2.7.
+Jupiter is in the constellation of Taurus shining at magnitude -2.4.

 Saturn

-Sets at 9:54 p.m. on the 1st and about 8:07 p.m. by month's end.
-By the time the Sun sets, Saturn is high to the southwest.
+Sets at 8:07 p.m. on the 1st and about 6:34 p.m. by month's end.
+By the time the Sun sets, Saturn is low to the west.
 Saturn is in the constellation of Aquarius shining at magnitude 1.1.

 Uranus

-Sets at 3:47 a.m. on the 1st and about 1:44 a.m. by month's end.
-Uranus is stationary on the 30th.
+Sets at 1:44 a.m. on the 1st and about 11:52 p.m. by month's end.
 Look for Uranus to the south soon after sunset.
-Uranus is in the constellation of Taurus shining at magnitude 5.7.
+Uranus moves from the constellation Aries into Taurus shining at magnitude 5.7.

 Neptune

-Sets at 10:59 p.m. on the 1st and about 9:01 p.m. by the month's end.
-Look for Neptune to the southwest following Saturn by about an hour all month.
+Sets at 9:01 p.m. on the 1st and about 7:15 p.m. by the month's end.
+Look for Neptune to the west following Saturn by less than an hour all month.
 Neptune is in the constellation of Pisces shining at magnitude 7.8.

 Dwarf Planets